 Struggling to sleep?
 You are not alone.
 Sleeping under lockdown brings its own challenges.
-A survey released last week revealed that 60% are finding the change in routine is impacting their sleep patterns.
+A survey released recently revealed that 60% are finding the change in routine is impacting their sleep patterns.
 Here is a reminder of our top 5 things to do to get your sleep back on track

 #1 - Keep to a Routine

 We know that time has taken on a whole new dimension and our regular daily routines have been thrown out of the window.
 But going to sleep and waking up at the same time improves the quality of rest your chances of a good nights shut eye

 Because we sleep in cycles it is good to think about sleep in 90 minute chunks.
 Pick a time that you want to wake up, work back the number of hours you need to sleep (for most of us that is 7-8 hrs a night) and set yourself a bedtime from there.
 After all it might be the only thing in your diary, but at least it is an important one

 Our bodies are designed to move by day so they can sleep by night.
 Whilst our normal exercise routine might need a bit of adjustment, if you can get outside for your daily exercise in the fresh air then make that a priority.
 Exercises outside helps you get a dose of daylight which helps set your body clock to the right time zone.
 If you are self isolating, there are lots of other ways to move.
 From dance classes with the Strictly crew to morning workouts with Joe Wicks.
 Exercise in a big bright room with lots of natural daylight and open the window for some fresh air.
 The more we move, the better we sleep.
 Fact